Qualified Students are in High Demand

 Possible job and career opportunities can include: receptionist, data entry operator, front line customer service roles, call or contact centre operators, secretary, or an office support worker.

-Study pathways can include: the NZ Certificate in Business [Level 4] specialising in areas such as administration and technology, accounting support services, first line management, small business, team leadership or project management or the NZ Diploma in Business [Level 5].
-Also, you could possibly pathway into the Bachelor of Business Studies or the Bachelor of Computing Systems.
+Study pathways can include: NZ Certificate in Business [Level 4] specialising in areas such as Administration and Technology, Accounting Support Services, First Line Management, Small Business, Team Leadership or Project Management or the NZ Diploma in Business [Level 5] in which you can specialise in Leadership and Management, Accounting, Administration and Technology, Sales and Marketing, Human Resources or Project Management.
+Also, you could possibly pathway into the Bachelor of Business Studies [Level 7] or Bachelor of Computing Systems [Level 7].

 A personal interview may be part of the application process.

 Applicants must meet one of the following criteria: